 However, when you decide (hoping it is soon) to deal with your inner conflict, only then will you win.
 Even if you lose, it is a win for acknowledging it.
 Never assume that dealing with your inner conflict makes you a winner.
 No, it does not always happen that way.
 It only means you are accepting and looking for viable channels to disperse the feelings within you.

-Before discussing various types of conflict, remember this: Even though conflict is inevitable, freeing yourself from its grip is possible.
+Before discussing various types of conflict and internal conflict examples, remember this: Even though conflict is inevitable, freeing yourself from its grip is possible.

 At the end of the day, conflict regardless of its kind or source challenges you to become more creative and smart about your decision-making.
-There are plenty of examples, such as a person who believes in women’s rights but thinks she must be submissive in marriage.
+An example of internal conflict is a person who believes in women’s rights but thinks she must be submissive in marriage.